MASS4ORG/mass4-site/content/guinevere/index.md

 :::

 :::col
-#### Flexible
+#### Adaptable

-Pick the method of using nodes that best fits your needs.
+Choose the method of using nodes that best suits your requirements.
 You can assign nodes to variables, use the fluent API, or use the using statement. var node = gui.Node();
 node.Position(100, 100);
 node.Size(200, 200);